Counseling Frequently Asked Questions

 Are counseling services confidential?

-In addition, counseling services staff participates in a private meeting designed to assist students who may need additional support on campus.
-If relevant, verification of attendance in counseling may be requested and disclosed on said request.
-In addition, the dean of students or vice president of student affairs may request verification that a student is being seen at counseling services.
-Those requests will be answered ONLY as to whether or not a student is being seen; no information about the student's issues or what specifically is said in sessions will be disclosed except for cases that threaten harm to self and/or others; this information will be shared with those who need to know.
-Other than the above exceptions, counseling services are considered private and shall not be shared without the student's permission.
+In addition, counseling services staff participates in a private meeting designed to help students in crisis.
+If relevant, verification of attendance in counseling may be requested and given; no information about the content of those sessions will be disclosed except for cases that threaten harm to self or other.
+Other than these exceptions, Counseling Services are considered confidential and shall not be shared without the student's permission.

 What kinds of problems are addressed in counseling?